To support the children or to save money?

 Out of the 400 pupils that attend Greerton Village School, 140 of them are on the school’s learning support registry.

-Twenty-five of them have ‘high needs’, but the ORS funding these students receive doesn’t always match the support that is required.
+Twenty-five of them have ‘high needs’ (ORS Funding) but the funding these students receive doesn’t always match the support that is required

-Schools are expected to contribute funding to each child who require support, in most schools where the numbers of ORS funded students are lower, this might work, at Greerton Village School it doesn’t due to the very high numbers.
+Schools are expected to contribute funding to each child who require support, in most schools where the numbers of ORS funded students are lower, this might work, at Greerton Village School it doesn’t due to the very high numbers we need to contribute towards.

 “So when you have a school like ours, it means that we’re operating at about $124,000 deficit purely from just following the law.”